Blue-Giant/MAP_PINN-and-MAP_MPINN/README.md

 # 目的
 利用 MultiscalePINN with Maximum a Posterior 进行偏微分方程的求解，包括Poisson， multi-scale Elliptic

+# 题目

+Multiscale PINN with Maximum A Posterior Estimation for Inverse Problems in Noisy Elliptic PDEs

+# 摘要

+Bayesian Physics-Informed Neural Networks (BPINN) provide a flexible framework for solving inverse problems governed by partial differential equations (PDEs) under the scenario with noisy and sparse observations.
+In posterior-based BPINN formulations, Hamiltonian Monte Carlo (HMC) is often used to sample the parameter posterior.
+Despite HMC's uncertainty quantification capability, its performance can deteriorate severely for complex and multiscale problems because of its strong sensitivity to step size, high computational cost and unstable convergence.
+To tackle these shortcomings, we replace posterior sampling with maximum a posterior (MAP) estimation and, in this work, develop a MAP-induced multiscale PINN (MAP-MPINN) by combining a posterior-based objective funtion with a Fourier feature mapping induced multiscale deep neural networks (called FFM-MscaleDNN).
+The proposed method is designed to deliver stable point estimates for the solution and unknown parameters while retaining the regularizing effect of the probabilistic formulation.
+Compared with HMC-driven BPINN, the proposed approach offers three main advantages: (1) it avoids sampling failures caused by unstable HMC sampling, (2) it is computationally more efficient, and (3) it is better suited to complex and multiscale PDEs.
+We assess this method on several noisy inverse problems, including the Poisson equations and multiscale elliptic PDEs in one- to three-dimensional Euclidean space, as well as the high-dimensional Poisson equation.
+The numerical results show that the proposed method provides accurate and robust point estimation across different noise levels and problem complexities, and that the FFM-MscaleDNN substantially improves performance of Bayesian neural networks on problems with complex scale information.

 # Remark
 1. Add the network of  2Hidden_Fourier_Sub and 3Hidden_Fourier_Sub for Bayes_1d_multiscale, correct the wrong of get_get_infos_1d for PDE5 in Eqs2BayesNN